sioXD/You-Zitsu-Wiki-common.js/README.md

-# Javascript code for common.Javascript
+# Javascript code for common.js

 a small Javascript script which makes the images on the COTE Wiki better.